Naïve physics: Psychological research

 The increasing sophistication of technology makes possible more research on knowledge acquisition.
 Researchers measure physiological responses such as heart rate and eye movement in order to quantify the reaction to a particular stimulus.
 Concrete physiological data is helpful when observing infant behavior, because infants cannot use words to explain things (such as their reactions) the way most adults or older children can.

 Research in naïve physics relies on technology to measure eye gaze and reaction time in particular.
 Through observation, researchers know that infants get bored looking at the same stimulus after a certain amount of time.
 That boredom is called habituation.
 When an infant is sufficiently habituated to a stimulus, he or she will typically look away, alerting the experimenter to his or her boredom.
 At this point, the experimenter will introduce another stimulus.
 The infant will then dishabituate by attending to the new stimulus.
 In each case, the experimenter measures the time it takes for the infant to habituate to each stimulus.

+As an example of the use of this method, research by Susan Hespos and colleagues studied five-month-old infants' responses to the physics of liquids and solids.
+Infants in this research were shown liquid being poured from one glass to another until they were habituated to the event.
+That is, they spent less time looking at this event.
+Then, the infants were shown an event in which the liquid turned to a solid, which tumbled from the glass rather flowed.
+The infants looked longer at the new event; that is, they dishabituated.

 Researchers infer that the longer the infant takes to habituate to a new stimulus, the more it violates his or her expectations of physical phenomena.
 When an adult observes an optical illusion that seems physically impossible, they will attend to it until it makes sense.

 It is commonly believed that our understanding of physical laws emerges strictly from experience.
 But research shows that infants, who do not yet have such expansive knowledge of the world, have the same extended reaction to events that appear physically impossible.
-Such studies conclude that all people are born with an innate ability to understand the physical world.
+Such studies hypothesize that all people are born with an innate ability to understand the physical world.

-Smith and Cassati (1994) have reviewed the early history of naïve physics, and especially the role of the Italian psychologist Paolo Bozzi.
+Smith and Casati (1994) have reviewed the early history of naïve physics, and especially the role of the Italian psychologist Paolo Bozzi.